This module consists of a mix of high-level, core, low-level and

 either constructed using Mie theory or read from an optional argument

-escat_, tfiles_, nselect_, verb_, noRTR_
+escat_, tfiles_, nselect_, verb_, noRTR_ are optional

-contains the orientation-averaged
+inputs. jsig_abs_oa contains the orientation-averaged

 absorption cross-section of each particle (valid for homogeneous spheres